splunk/splunk-sdk-javascript/README.md

 ## Development

-The Splunk JavaScript SDK infrastructure relies on Node.js, so if you want to build files, run examples, run tests, or generate documentation, you must install Node.js.
+The Splunk SDK for JavaScript infrastructure relies on Node.js, so if you want to build files, run examples, run tests, or generate documentation, you must install Node.js.
 You can read more about how to set up your environment on the [Splunk Developer Portal][requirements].